google/WebFundamentals/src/content/en/updates/2017/01/nic56.md

 An element that is position sticky, starts relative; but becomes fixed, after the element reaches a certain scroll position.

-Simply set position sticky, and set a threshold for it to become sticky.
+Simply set `position: sticky`, and set a threshold for it to become sticky.

     h3 {
       /* Element will be 'fixed' when it ... */